 Don’t worry.
 If you fail the first time you’ll be put back in the scenario again, and again, and again—as many times as necessary till you get it right.

 It’s very important to understand that the imagery in your nightmares is not to be taken literally.
 It’s symbolism.
 It’s telling a story.
 For example, incest, the ultimate taboo, is symbolism in a dream.
 If you take it literally you’ll end up judging yourself for it and completely miss the point.
-The dream is saying that a relationship with a relative is too close for comfort, or you feel violated.
+The dream is saying, for examplethat a relationship with a relative is too close for comfort, or you feel violated, or you have crossed a line.
 See?
 Symbolism.

-- Illness.
+Third on our list: Illness.
 Fever dreams.
-Something I ate” nightmares are brought on by indigestion and certain medications.
+Something I ate” nightmares caused by indigestion and certain medications.
 Spicy foods and heavy dairy products are known to produce nightmares, especially if eaten just before bed.
 Also, SSRI and other psychoactive drugs are known to cause them.
 Withdrawal from the drug Cymbalta even has the term “Cymbalta Nightmares” associated with it, noted for extreme gore and violence.
 Often, there isn’t a deeply personal message or meaning.
 The body reacts to something inside it and dreams translate it into scary imagery.
 Or in the case of withdrawal, the body reacts to something taken from it.

 Nightmares help you by putting psychological distance between you and the event, trauma, or situation.
 Once the dream is finished it’s “in the past,” behind you.
 It creates a mental cushion.